-Opinionaided survey shows 49 percent of iOS users polled plan to buy iPhone 5Alex Wagner - Deputy Managing Editor, News Desk
+Opinionaided survey shows 49 percent of iOS users polled plan to buy iPhone 5Alex Wagner - Editorial Director of News and Content

 The iPhone 5!
 It's (possibly) going to be revealed next month and will (maybe) feature specs like a dual-core A5 processor and 8-megapixel camera.
 As with previous iPhones, there's quite a bit of hype surrounding the new iOS smartphone, although the anticipation for the iPhone 5 seems to have compounded due to the fact that the last time we saw a truly new iPhone was in June of last year.
 Just how many people are planning to pick up the iPhone 5 when it launches?
 That's the question that the folks behind the iOS app Opinionaided wanted to know.